Arrhinia

-Arhinia is the congenital partial or complete absence of the nose at birth.
+Arrhinia (alternatively spelled "arhinia") is the congenital partial or complete absence of the nose at birth.
 It is an extremely rare condition, with few reported cases in the history of modern medicine.
 It is generally classified as a craniofacial abnormality.

-Cause

 The cause of arrhinia is not known.
-Akkuzu's study of the literature found that all cases had presented a normal antenatal history.
+One study of the literature found that all cases had presented a normal antenatal history.

-Diagnosis
+Conditions

+Arrhinia is associated with the following conditions and syndromes: